cac1031/COMP3311-24T2/Week2/tut.md

 ```

 ### Q11
-**Give an ER design for a database recording information about teams, players, and their fans, including:**\
+**Give an ER design for a database recording information about teams, players, and their fans**\
 Done in class